 Tampons and pads are ridiculously expensive, especially the jumbo ones.
 The jumbo or night versions of these things might cost the same per box as the regular versions, but you’ll have fewer pads or tampons per box, which can make them really expensive for women with a heavy flow.

-Most menstrual cups are in the $30 range and can last for two years or longer.
-A women with a heavy flow might spend $30 on pads and tampons in 1-2 months.
+Most menstrual cups are in the $30 range and can last for around five years, and up to 10.
+A women with a very heavy flow might spend $30 on pads and tampons in 1-2 months.
 If you’re looking for an extremely economical menstrual cup, consider the Keeper.
 It’s made from latex instead of medical grade silicone which means it can last for 10+ years.